 - Lola feeling for her father when she sees he now washes dishes for a living, clearly feeling he deserves better.
 Later she is ecstatic when she finds out this is merely the first step in her father becoming a professional chef at his new job.

 - Mr. Grouse masquerading as Mr. Loud is also worthy of note, as he is normally unwilling to help the siblings with their schemes.
-Downplayed a little as they did have to bribe him with food.
-However, he made a lot more efforts to help than he normally does when he's bribed to help the Loud family.
+Downplayed a little as they did have to bribe him with food, but he made a lot more of an effort to help than he normally does when he's bribed to help the Loud family.

 219b Future Tense